Chemotherapy's Effects on Organs and Body Systems

-If your fingers are numb, they will not react appropriately when you touch something sharp or hot.
+If your fingers are numb, they will not react correctly when you touch something sharp or hot.
 Handle objects with care.

-To prevent falls or accidents, move slowly and use handrails, especially if you have weak muscles or if you are experiencing problems with balance.
-Use bath mats in the tub or shower to reduce your risk of slipping.
-Also, consider wearing shoes with rubber soles for better traction.
+To prevent falls or accidents, move slowly and use handrails.
+This is especially true if you have weak muscles or if you have problems with balance.
+Use bath mats in the tub or shower to lower your risk of slipping.
+Also think about wearing shoes with rubber soles for better traction.

 Chemotherapy's potential effects on the sexual organs

-Many patients, both men and women, find that chemotherapy affects their sex organs as well as their ability to have sex.
-Your age and general health will influence how the drugs will affect your sexual function.
-The NCI provides the following advice for coping with sexual problems associated with cancer and chemotherapy:
+Many people, both men and women, find that chemotherapy affects their sex organs, as well as their ability to have sex.
+Your age and general health will influence how the medicines will affect your sexual function.
+The NCI provides the following advice for coping with sexual problems linked with cancer and chemotherapy.

-Chemotherapy drugs can cause temporary or permanent infertility by reducing the number of sperm cells and their ability to move.
-While it does not necessarily affect a man's ability to have intercourse, it could create difficulty in getting or keeping an erection.
+Chemotherapy medicines can cause temporary or permanent infertility.
+They reduce the number of sperm cells and their ability to move.
+This doesn't always affect a man's ability to have intercourse, but it could create difficulty in getting or keeping an erection.
 Chemotherapy can also damage the chromosomes in the sperm, which could lead to birth defects.

-Discuss with your doctor the use of birth control during treatment, including using a condom for the first 48 hours following the last dose of chemotherapy, as some chemotherapy agents can be detected in the semen.
+Discuss with your doctor the use of birth control during treatment, including using a condom for the first 48 hours after the last dose of chemotherapy.
+This is because some chemotherapy medicines can be found in the semen.
 Your doctor can advise you regarding how long to use birth control.
-If you wish to father a child, you should consult your doctor to determine whether the treatment will affect your fertility and discuss the possibility of sperm-banking before you begin your treatment.
+If you wish to father a child, you should talk with your doctor to find out whether the treatment will affect your fertility.
+Also discuss the possibility of sperm-banking before you begin your treatment.

-Chemotherapy can have an impact on a woman's menstrual periods, fertility, and menopause.
+Chemotherapy can affect a woman's menstrual periods, fertility, and menopause.
 Consider the following:

-Research has also shown that chemotherapy can affect cognitive function, such as how you think and remember things.
-This is something called "chemo-brain."
-While people seem to recover from these changes over time, these vague "thinking problems" are nonetheless very disturbing to both the patient and the family.
-Be certain to talk to your doctor if you believe you or your loved one is having trouble thinking or remembering things after receiving chemotherapy.
+Research has also shown that chemotherapy can affect how you think and remember things.
+This is called "chemo-brain."
+People seem to recover from these changes over time, but these vague "thinking problems" can be very disturbing to both you and your family.
+Talk with your doctor if you believe you or your loved one is having trouble thinking or remembering things after getting chemotherapy.